 Academic suspension is issued when the academically deficient student does not demonstrate an improvement in his or her institutional cumulative GPA at the close of the semester.
 A student may not be considered for readmission for two grading periods following an academic suspension (includes summer).
 An academic suspension appears on the student's official academic transcript.
 Academic suspension is issued when a student who entered the grading period on either probation or continued probation earns both a term GPA and institutional cumulative GPA below the minimum 2.00 for good standing.
 This includes students admitted on probation for their first semester at NDSU or readmitted on probation following an academic suspension.

-Students who are suspended are notified of their suspension status via official NDSU email and letter sent to the 'Homes' address as listed in Campus Connection.
+Students who are suspended are notified of their suspension status via official NDSU email and letter sent to the 'Home' address as listed in Campus Connection.

 A student who has been suspended may appeal the suspension if there were extraordinary circumstances beyond their control and if supporting documentation is provided.
-An Appeal for Exception to Academic Suspension Form is available online and must be submitted to the Office of Registration and Records no later than ten business days prior to the semester start date (or the first day of the standard 8-week summer courses) following the imposition of suspension.
-If approved, the student must make satisfactory academic progress in subsequent terms according to the academic standards of the University (see above).
+An Appeal for Exception to Academic Suspension Form is available online and must be submitted to the Office of Registration and Records no later than the deadline published on the appeal form.
+If approved, the student must make satisfactory academic progress in the subsequent term according to the published academic standards of the University (see above).

 NDSU honors suspensions of other institutions.
 Transfer and returning students who have been suspended from another institution may not be considered for admission or readmission until one year has lapsed or the suspension has been lifted.
 Students who fail to report all previous college work are subject to dismissal or loss of credit or both.
 Courses previously completed at NDSU may only be repeated at NDSU, with the exception of Tri-College courses (see Repeated Courses section for more details).

-To be considered for readmission, suspended students must sit out for at least two grading periods (includes summer) and file a Reactivation/Petition for Readmission Form to the Office of Registration and Records at least 30 days prior to the beginning of the semester in which readmission is sought.
-If the petition is approved by the Vice Provost, the student may register, but will be readmitted on probation.
-Students who have been enrolled in courses at another institution since leaving NDSU must arrange for an official transcript to be sent to the Office of Registration and Records before readmission will be considered.
-Typically, students re-entering NDSU from an academic suspension who attended courses elsewhere must have earned a minimum cumulative GPA of 2.00.
+To be considered for readmission after serving an academic suspension, students must sit out for a minimum of two grading periods (includes summer) and file a Reactivation/Petition for Readmission Form to the Office of Registration and Records 30 days prior to the beginning of the semester in which readmission is sought.
+The petition is reviewed by the College Student Progress committee within the academic college for the program of study being sought.
+If approved, the student may register, but will be readmitted on probation (cumulative GPA below 2.00).
+Students who enrolled in courses at another institution while being separated from NDSU must arrange for an official transcript to be sent to the Office of Registration and Records before readmission will be considered.
+Students re-entering NDSU from an academic suspension who attended courses elsewhere must have earned a minimum cumulative GPA of 2.00.

 A former NDSU student who has not completed a baccalaureate degree and has not been in attendance at NDSU for six (6) or more years, but who is presently enrolled at NDSU, may request to exclude from grade-point-average calculations all grades earned in selected full terms (quarters or semesters) completed at NDSU prior to the six-year interval.